mozilla-ai/neurips-eval-infra/README.md

 3. The two containers should see each other through the internal IP network on the Pod via port `8080`.

-4. To run the eval server, run the sample script from the eval server.
-Specify `nohup` or use `screen` or `tmux` if you'd like to run without interruptions.
+4. To run HELM evaluation, run the sample script from the eval server.
+Specify `nohup` or use `screen` or `tmux` to run the long-running job without network interruptions.

 `helm-run --conf-paths run_specs_full_coarse_600_budget.conf --suite v1 --max-eval-instances 1`